Denis Miki Foundation

 Theory of Change

-Recognizing and protecting the intrinsic value of all people (fairness, dignity, equality and respect) as well as their rights, freedoms and protections will contribute to local development.
+Recognizing and protecting the intrinsic value of all people (fairness, dignity, equality, and respect) will help them secure their rights, freedoms, and protections as well as contribute to local development.

 DMF provides practical life and vocational skills to under privileged young people and women so that they can create their own employment or acquire employability skills which can enable them secure jobs or become self-reliant.
 For food security in communities, Efeti Ventures invests in agricultural projects and trains people to cultivate crops and raise livestock.
 To create jobs and contribute to the economy, they recycle waste into usable products.
 For peacebuilding and mediation, DMF mobilizes, connects, and provides capacities for peacebuilders, uniting local communities and cities in collaboration with major partners worldwide to reduce conflict and violence.
 They are now working with community members, stakeholders, and the government to develop a Youth Peace Policy and a Women Peace and Security Policy to serve as frameworks for including youth and women in peacebuilding processes.
 DMF organizes capacity-building workshops with civil society leaders on digital and physical protection, and secures support for journalists affected by the Anglophone Crisis.
 DMF also collects data and informs policy and decision makers on the human rights situation in Cameroon.